-Description The subjects comprise a two storey semi-detached house with a single garage.
-Accommodation The Accommodation comprises - Ground Floor - Entrance Hall, Living Room and Kitchen.
-First Floor - Landing, Two Bedrooms and Bathroom.
-Gross internal floor area (m2) The gross internal floor area extends to 66sq m or thereby.
-Neighbourhood and location The property is situated within an established residential area, mostly made up of local authority housing.
+Description The subjects comprise a linked detached bungalow.
+Accommodation The Accommodation comprises - Entrance Hall, Living Room Kitchen, Shower Room and Two Bedrooms.
+Gross internal floor area (m2) The gross internal floor area extends to 61sq m or thereby.
+Neighbourhood and location The property is situated within an established residential area, mostly made up of local authority housing, in the village of Alves.
 Surrounding properties are of similar age and character.
-Usual amenities and transport links are available within a reasonable distance.
-Age 59 years.
-Weather It was dry and overcast at the time of inspection.
+There are limited amenities in the village, however a wider range of amenities can be found in the nearby towns of Elgin and Forres.
+Age Circa 59 years.
+Weather It was over cast and dry at the time of the inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is of rendered masonry construction with a clay pot and lead flashings.
+The chimneyhead is of rendered masonry construction with a clay pot and lead flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched, timber framed and covered with concrete interlocking tiles.
-Access to the roof space is via a ceiling hatch located on the landing.
+The roof is pitched, timber framed and covered with slates.
+The ridge is formed in tiles.
+Access to the roof space is via a ceiling hatch located in the kitchen.
 Insulation has been laid between and over the joists.
-Rainwater fittings Visually inspected with the sid of himselfare where Namwater Intings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are iron/steel.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater discharge is via cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main external walls appear to be of cavity blockwork construction, rendered externally.
+There is evidence that cavity wall fill insulation has been installed.
+Subfloor ventilation was noted in the form of air vents to the front, side and rear elevation.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a double glazed upvc.
-The front and side door are of timber construction with the front door incorporating a glazed insert.
-External decorations Visually inspected External decorations Visually inspected.
-The external decorations are painted.
-The external decorations are painted.
-Conservatories / porches Not Applicable.
+The windows and doors are of a double glazed upvc.
+The fascia boards and soffits at the eaves of the roof are timber.
+External decorations Visually inspected.
+External surfaces and joinery are painted, where applicable.
+Conservatories / porches Not applicable.
+Communal areas Not applicable. t